kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 - *endpoint-unaware extensions* do not require endpoint identity to function.
 For example, [Endpoint Register extension]()<!--TODO--> may function before there is an established endpoint identity on the server.

-The same extension may be configured on Kaa server more than once.
+The same extension may be configured more than once.
 For example, there may be several instances of Data Collection extension that are set up to collect data of different nature.
 *Extension instance names* are used in Kaa to distinguish *extension instances*.

 ### Resource path format
-Both MQTT and CoAP support some kind of a *resource path*: MQTT has hierarchical topic names, and CoAP has URI-Path.
+Both MQTT and CoAP support some kind of a *Resource Path*: MQTT has hierarchical topic names, and CoAP has URI-Path.
 In KP they are used to differentiate types of requests and responses.

-Resource path is separated into two parts.
+Resource Path is separated into two parts.
 The first part is common for all extensions, and the second is extension-specific.
 This allows extensions define their own resource path hierarchies.
 This RFC only describes the first part and provides requirements and recommendations for the second one.

 >**NOTE:** MQTT is sensitive to trailing/leading slashes: `a/b/c` is not the same as `a/b/c/` or `/a/b/c`.

-The common resource path part has the following format:
+The common Resource Path part has the following format:
 ```
 kp1/<appversion_name>/<extension_instance_name>
 ```

-All KP resource paths start with `kp1`, which is the reserved prefix for KP version 1.
+All KP resource paths MUST start with `kp1`, which is the reserved prefix for KP version 1.
 Future versions of KP will have prefixes such as `kp2`, `kp3`, and so on.
 Having a predefined prefix helps routing all KP-related traffic through MQTT brokers, as all messages can be matched with a single topic filter (`kp1/#` for KP version 1).

-`<appversion_name>` is a unique name that identifies application and its version within a Kaa server.
+`<appversion_name>` is a unique name that identifies application and its version within a server.

 `<extension_instance_name>` is a name that uniquely identifies an extension instance within an application.